Anastasiya Radina: Biography

 She was an assistant consultant to People's Deputy of Ukraine Pavlo Ryzanenko.

-Radina wass a candidate for People's Deputies from the Servant of the People party in the 2019 parliamentary elections, No. 8 on the list.
+Radina was a candidate for People's Deputies from the Servant of the People party in the 2019 parliamentary elections, No. 8 on the list.
 She started as an individual entrepreneur.
 She was an independent at the time of the election.

-She became a member of the National Council on Anti-Corruption Policy on 25 June 2019.
+She became a member of the National Council on Anti-Corruption Policy (NACP) on 25 June 2019.

 A month later, Radina was named a candidate for the position of the head of the committee on prevention and countering corruption in the Verkhovna Rada of the 9th convocation.
 She was elected as the head of the committee on 29 August.

+On 22 July 2025, Radina's vote was counted in Rada along with 184 other MPs aligned with the Servant of the People parliamentary faction against law 12414 which would limit the independence of anti-corruption law enforcement organizations SAPO and NABU.